benjaminbolling/RSW/paper.md

 ![Figure 3](docs/fig4.png)
 Figure 3: The benchmarking results in respect of time for fast- and full generation of the boolean arrays (on the left vertical axis), and the number of combinations gone through and the solutions found (on the right vertical axis).

+# Acknowledgements
+The author wants to thank ...

+# References